yosebyte/nodepass/README.md

 - **[NodePanel](https://github.com/NodePassProject/NodePanel)**: A lightweight frontend panel that provides visual tunnel management, deployable on Vercel or Cloudflare Pages.

-- **[npsh](https://github.com/NodePassProject/npsh)**: A convenient script that provides simple and easy-to-use installation, configuration, and management functionality for NodePass master API mode.
+- **[npsh](https://github.com/NodePassProject/npsh)**: A collection of one-click scripts that provide simple deployment for API or Dashboard with flexible configuration and management.

 ## 💬 Discussion